You don’t have to look very far to see how limiting beliefs can hold you back from living the life of your dreams.

-You may be wondering, “How can I spot self-limiting beliefs?”
-Here are a few ideas to support your inner journey.
+You may be wondering, “How can I spot these self-limiting beliefs?”

 These statements are windows into your deepest beliefs about yourself.
 Repeating them is like digging a groove deeper and deeper into your brain, undermining your efforts for positive change.

-Limiting beliefs are known as iceberg beliefs because we are usually not aware of them.
+Whether you spot the language or not, there may be a lot more going on underneath the surface.
+Limiting beliefs are actually known as ‘iceberg beliefs’ because we’re usually not aware of them.
 They tend to float just beneath the surface of our consciousness.
-However, we can see their traces in the choices we make.
-This is true because our actions mirror our beliefs.
+But we can see their traces in the choices we make.

 When what you say and what you do are two different things, a limiting belief is definitely influencing your decision.
-When you notice this happening, you might ask, “Am I sabotaging myself?”
+When you notice this happening, you might be asking, “Am I sabotaging myself?”
 But this implies an intent to undermine yourself.
-In fact, the reality is much more positive.
+In fact, the reality is much more positive than that.

-Harvard researchers Kegan and Lahey studied how limiting beliefs actually work and why we have them.
-They found that although we no longer live on the savannah, most people live with fear every day of their lives.
-Kegan and Lahey’s research revealed that our way of coping with fear results in an “immunity to change”.
-Humans get into a cycle of wanting to change one part of their lives but acting in direct opposition to their desire.
-We are, effectively, immune to change.
+Harvard Graduate School of Education professors Robert Kegan and Lisa Laskow Lahey studied how limiting beliefs actually work and why we have them.
+They found that most people live with fear every day of their lives.
+Their research revealed that our way of coping with fear results in an “immunity to change”.
+Humans get into a cycle of wanting to change some aspect of their lives but find they do the exact opposite as if they were immune to adaptive change.

 Here’s how it works: we have well-developed internal systems for managing the anxiety of everyday life.
 These defense mechanisms help us resist what feels threatening.
 They contribute to thoughts like, “I will be alone if I divorce.”
 Or, “I won’t get another job if I lose this one.”
-And while they do keep us safe in the short term, they also make us believe things that may not be true.
-The Harvard research shows that these strategies protect us from anxiety in the moment, but they also create false beliefs.
+And while they do appear to keep us safe in the short term, they also make us believe things that may not be true.
 These false beliefs convince us that “many things are impossible for us to do” when, in fact, “they are completely possible for us to do!”

-When we act on these misperceptions, we set ourselves up for unintended long-term consequences.
+When we make choices – even passive ones – based on these misperceptions, we set ourselves up for unintended long-term consequences.

 Left unchallenged, limiting beliefs can lead to poor outcomes in all areas of our lives: work, relationships, finances and health.
 At a minimum, they lead to procrastination, lack of motivation and lowered self-confidence.

 In this way, these beliefs become self-fulfilling prophecies.
-We stop creating opportunities for good things to happen because we believe the risk is too high.
+We stop creating opportunities for good things to happen.

 1. Identify Your Belief System